jiaxianqing/Pipelines/DEG_analysis/README.md

        done
    done
 ```

-* Gene ontology (GO) analysis
+## GO analysis
-[agriGO](http://systemsbiology.cau.edu.cn/agriGOv2/) is a decent tool for GO analysis.
+[AgriGO](http://systemsbiology.cau.edu.cn/agriGOv2/) is a decent tool for gene ontology (GO) analysis.
 It is online and fast.
-Here is a Rscripts for ploting agriGO results:
+Here is a Rscripts for ploting AgriGO results:
 ```
    library(ggplot2)
    library(ggthemes)